WebAssembly/spec/spectec/test-prose/TEST.md

   c.
 Push the values val* to the stack.
   d.
 Execute the instruction (RETURN_CALL_REF yy).
 4. Else if the first non-value entry of the stack is a FRAME_, then:
   a.
-Assert: Due to validation, a value of value type instr is on the top of the stack.
+Assert: Due to validation, a value is on the top of the stack.
   b.
-Pop the value instr_1 from the stack.
+Pop the value val_1 from the stack.
   c.
-If instr_1 is REF.NULL, then:
+If val_1 is REF.NULL, then:
     1) Pop all values val* from the top of the stack.
     2) Pop the frame (FRAME_ _ { _ }) from the stack.
     3) Trap.
   d.
-If instr_1 is REF.FUNC_ADDR, then:
+If val_1 is REF.FUNC_ADDR, then:
-    1) Let (REF.FUNC_ADDR a) be instr_1.
+    1) Let (REF.FUNC_ADDR a) be val_1.
     2) If (a < |$funcinst(z)|), then:
       a) Assert: Due to validation, $expanddt($funcinst(z)[a].TYPE) is FUNC.
       b) Let (FUNC functype_0) be $expanddt($funcinst(z)[a].TYPE).